puppetlabs/device_manager/README.md

 This parameter is optional, with a default of false.

 Specifies whether to automatically run `puppet device` during each `puppet agent` run on the Puppet agent.

 Setting `autorun` to true will create an Exec resource for all devices on the Puppet agent.
 On versions of Puppet (Puppet 5.x.x or higher) that support `puppet device --target`, setting `autorun` to true will create an Exec resource for each device on the Puppet agent.
-Note that this will increase the execution time of a puppet agent run by the execution time of each puppet device autorun.
+Note that this will increase the execution time of a `puppet agent` run by the execution time of each `puppet device` run.

 ## Orchestration

 ### Puppet Task

-On versions of Puppet Enterprise (2017.3.x or higher) that support tasks, this module provides a `puppet_device` task which can be used by the `puppet task` command to orchestrate a `puppet device` run on the (proxy) Puppet agent.
+On versions of Puppet Enterprise (2017.3.x or higher) that support tasks, this module provides a `puppet_device` task which can be used by the `puppet task` command to orchestrate a `puppet device` run on a (proxy) Puppet agent.

-To orchestrate a run of the `puppet device` command, for all devices on the Puppet agent:
+To orchestrate a run of the `puppet device` command, for all devices on a specified Puppet agent:

 ~~~
 puppet task run puppet_device --nodes 'agent.example.com'
 ~~~

-To query PuppetDB to orchestrate a run of the `puppet device` command, for all devices on the Puppet agent:
+To orchestrate a run of the `puppet device` command, for all devices on a Puppet agent identified by a PuppetDB query:

 ~~~
 puppet task run puppet_device --query 'inventory { facts.puppet_devices."bigip.example.com" = true }'
 ~~~

-To query PuppetDB to orchestrate a run of the `puppet device --target` command, for one device on the Puppet agent:
+To orchestrate a run of the `puppet device --target` command, for a specific device on a Puppet agent identified by a PuppetDB query:

 ~~~
 puppet task run puppet_device --query 'inventory { facts.puppet_devices."bigip.example.com" = true }' target=bigip.example.com